AP FACT CHECK: Ex-agent didn't write book outing Obama

 NBC News confirms that no one named Tom Downey has ever worked for it as a political analyst.
 Secret Service spokesman Joe Casey says records dating back to 1990 reveal no agent named Paul Horner.
 And the book cannot be found listed for sale by any retailer.

-A man named Paul Horner has identified himself as the creator of several sites that posted the story, including newsexaminer.com.
+A man named Paul Horner has identified himself as the creator of several sites that posted the story, including newsexaminer.net.

 Most Read Stories

-Note: This story has been corrected to show that Paul Horner has identified himself as the creator of several sites that posted the story, including newsexaminer.net, not newsexaminer.com.